BeingTomGreen/ansible-role-ollama/README.md

 #### AMD

-To use an AMD GPU:
+To run models on an AMD GPU:

 ```yaml
 ollama_gpu_type: "amd"
 ```

-This will automatically set the `ollama_image_tag` variable to `rocm`, and will mount the appropriate dri
+This will automatically set the `ollama_image_tag` variable to `rocm`, and will mount the appropriate devices for AMD GPUs.

 #### NVIDIA

-To use an NVIDIA GPU:
+To run models on an NVIDIA GPU:

 ```yaml
 ollama_gpu_type: "nvidia"